Nu-NSDI23/Nu/README.md

 20th USENIX Symposium on Networked Systems Design and Implementation ([NSDI '23](https://www.usenix.org/conference/nsdi23))<br>

 ## Supported Platform
 We recommend you run Nu on [Cloudlab](https://www.cloudlab.us/).
-Currently, Nu supports Cloudlab's r650, r6525, c6525, d6515, and xl170 instances.
+Currently, Nu supports Cloudlab's c6525 (thoroughly tested), r650, r6525, and d6515 instances.
 In theory, Nu is compatible with any X86 server equipped with a Mellanox CX5/CX6 NIC and Ethernet network.
 However, it may require some porting effort to adapt Nu to other platforms not listed above.

 ## Build Instructions
 ### Configure Cloudlab Instances